semgrep/bento/README.md

   </a>
 </p>

 Bento is a free bug-finding tool that runs locally when you commit code.
-It has speciality checks for common Python 3 web frameworks and OSS checks for Docker and shell files.
+It has speciality checks for common Python 3 web frameworks and OSS checks for Python, Docker, and shell files.

 - **Find bugs that matter.** Bento runs its [own checks](#bento-checks) and OSS tools to catch actual bugs.
 Checks are fine-tuned based on performance across thousands of PyPI projects, and Bento never reports style-related issues.
 - **Keep your workflow.** Unlike other tools you won’t have to fix existing bugs to adopt Bento.
 It takes 30 seconds to get started and coding again.